paranoia-app/meta/docs/Servers.md

 channel.
 And lastly for feeds everybody will have read access to them but just the owner will have write access.

+A channel has also a description, which is a post too.
+That is, a channel description also has a timestamp indicating when it has been created.

 ### Posts
 Posts are which is typically refered to as messages.
 The reason they are called posts is, that from the technical viewpoint, this matches their